What is WONOEP?

 The Workshop on Neurobiology of the Epilepsies (WONOEP), a satellite event of the ILAE Congress since 1989, is a biannual international forum for the discussion of issues related to experimental epileptology.
 Each WONOEP is focused, although not exclusively, on a theme.
 WONOEP is co-sponsored by ILAE and, since 2009, other funding agencies.
 One of the aspects of the WONOEP meeting that distinguishes it from other meetings is the degree to which philosophical musing and hypothetical speculation is allowed.
 It is the goal of this meeting to encourage the sharing of new ideas and the development of new research directions.
 To achieve this goal, researchers from all areas of epilepsy research (clinical and basic scientists) at almost any step of their career (postdoctoral fellows, MDs in training, group leaders, and beyond) are invited to submit their abstracts and contribute to WONOEP.
 The history of WONOEP is at the core of the Neurobiology Commission.
 WONOEP is one of the most successful achievement of ILAE to assess the present state and significance of epilepsy research and to rule its future developments.

-XIII Workshop on Neurobiology of Epilepsy (WONOEP) 2015
+XIV Workshop on Neurobiology of Epilepsy (WONOEP) 2017

 A short history of WONOEP